 MEET OUR VOLUNTEER TEAM

-Dr. Bernadette Roche, Co-Lead of GreenGrace, is a Biology professor and Director of the Environmental and Sustainability Minor at Loyola University Maryland.
-As a child in the 1970, she experienced the first earth day and found her tribe.
-This love of nature was enhanced during her undergraduate years as a Biology Major at the University of Virginia, where she participated in summer courses and programs at the Mountain Lake Biological Station.
-Her dissertation work at the University of North Carolina – Chapel Hill involved research on plant-animal interactions at Mountain Lake, and there she cemented her interest in teaching ecology and evolution to undergraduates, in an effort to address the biodiversity crisis that is now recognized as the sixth mass extinction.
-Through her work with GreenGrace, she has become more involved in actionable environmental justice and would like to see GreenGrace continue to intersect with communities throughout Maryland to promote a healthy environment for all to share in.
+Dr. Bernadette Roche, who ably served for some years as GreenGrace co-lead and remains a volunteer, is a Biology professor and Director of the Environmental and Sustainability Minor at Loyola University Maryland.
+As a child in the 1970, she experienced the first Earth Day and found her tribe.
+Her dissertation work at the UNC/Chapel Hill involved research on plant-animal interactions at Mountain Lake where she cemented her interest in teaching ecology and evolution to undergraduates in an effort to address the biodiversity crisis that is now recognized as the sixth mass extinction.
 She worships and sings in the choir with her husband Bill Spare at the Church of the Transfiguration in Braddock Heights, MD, where she is also a member of the Vestry.

-Ellen Hoitsma, a GreenGrace member since 2018, grew up in New England, spending summers on a small New Hampshire lake and hiking in the White Mountains.
-She has been a teacher at The Park School of Baltimore for 25 years where she enjoys inspiring young students to become more environmentally-aware, geo-literate citizens.
-Her third grade class manages the school’s TerraCycle collection, diverting hundreds of pounds of hard-to-recycle waste from landfills each year.
-She has traveled extensively in Europe and Central and North America.
-Ellen spent several weeks in Arctic Svalbard, Greenland, and Iceland as a 2016 National Geographic/Lindblad Grosvenor Teacher Fellow.
-She is an active member of the Church of the Good Shepherd in Towson, singing in the choir and participating in their asylee/refugee ministry.
+Ellen Hoitsma, a GreenGrace volunteer since 2018, grew up in New England, spending summers on a small New Hampshire lake and hiking in the White Mountains.
+Ellen retired in 2021 from The Park School of Baltimore where she taught for 30 years.
+She now volunteers at St. Luke’s Youth Center in West Baltimore.
+Ellen has traveled extensively in Europe and Central and North America, including spending several weeks in Arctic Svalbard, Greenland, and Iceland as a 2016 National Geographic/Lindblad Grosvenor Teacher Fellow.
+Ellen is an active member of the Church of the Good Shepherd in Towson, singing in the choir and participating in their asylee/refugee ministry.

-Paul Smail, a GreenGrace member since 2015, works for the Chesapeake Bay Foundation as a Staff Litigation Attorney.
+Paul Smail, an attorney and GreenGrace volunteer since 2015, works for the Chesapeake Bay Foundation as its Director of Litigation.
 His responsibilities include developing and litigating a variety of cases against polluters that fail to comply with Federal and state environmental laws and regulations.
 Before he went into law, Paul worked for state and Federal environmental agencies, and was a Faculty Research Assistant for Dr. Walter Boynton at the Chesapeake Biological Laboratory in Solomons, MD, which is a campus of the University of Maryland Center for Environmental Science.
 There he studied ecosystem ecology, including the interactions between water quality, nutrient transport, sediment biogeochemistry, and seagrasses in estuarine systems.
 Paul grew up in Annapolis, lived for a decade in Baltimore, and has since returned to Anne Arundel County.
 He is a member of St. Stephen’s – Severn Parish, in Crownsville, Maryland.